KaiKidThief/random-qoutes-generator/README.md

+# THIS IS A MICROPROJECT THAT I CREATE THAT GENERATE RANDOM QOUTES USING API

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.